Accelerate your Journey to Cloud

 Accelerate your journey to cloud todayRegister for workshop

 The cloud is coming to the NHS… are you ready?

 In January 2018, the Department of Health and Social Care, NHS England, NHS Digital and NHS Improvement formally stated that NHS and social care organisations can use the cloud to store health and care data.
 It is the latest indication that the NHS is ready to embrace cloud.

 As NHS IT teams continue to be over-stretched, and budgets continue to be constrained, and the cybersecurity risks posed by outdated infrastructure become more pressing, cloud is an increasingly attractive option.
 Many in the NHS also feel it could help facilitate greater data mobility and intelligence, making it possible to find better ways of doing things and ultimately benefiting patient care.

 A challenge and an opportunity for software vendors

 For established vendors of NHS software, cloud presents an exciting opportunity, but they should also be wary.
 Cloud makes it easier for new providers to enter the market.
 While the resulting increase in competition and innovation will be beneficial to the healthcare sector, incumbent software providers will have to navigate technical debt and legacy contractual frameworks at the same time as pivoting their commercial and operational models to deliver cloud services.

 On the other hand, making the transition to become a software service provider rather than a software license provide – and fully embracing all the opportunities cloud can offer – will mean new revenue opportunities, economies of scale and more rapid product innovation – the extent and speed with which this is achieved could offer a distinct competitive edge.

 Meet our experts and consider how you can capitalise on cloud

-This workshop will be of particular interest to executive leaders and IT experts at companies supplying core clinical and business software systems to the NHS.
+The workshop will be tailored based on an initial consultation and will be of interest to business stakeholders, technology leaders and operational IT staff at companies supplying clinical and business software systems to the NHS.